hengrumay/hengrumay.github.io/_pages/research_overview.md

 <li> How does brain activity change as we age, or when we become (mentally|neurologically) ill? </li>
 <li> etc. </li>

-These are the kinds of questions that fellow scientist colleagues in the world and I studied using neuroimaging, signal analyses, and machine learning techniques.
+These are the kinds of questions that fellow scientist colleagues in the world and I study using neuroimaging, signal analyses, and machine learning techniques.

 Some of the my collaborative research are published in the following scientific articles: